holidaycheck/react-google-tag-manager/README.md

 1. provide a GTM-ID
 1. provide additional events on script initialization (optional)
-1. provide a name for the datalayer (optional)
+1. provide a name for the dataLayer (optional)
-1. works for server-side-rendering and client-side-rendering
+1. can be used for server-side-rendering and client-side-rendering
 1. contains tests
 1. installable via npm